-Boy shoots through window, kills friend trying to wake him
+Boy shoots at window, kills friend trying to wake him

 Billings, Mont. — A Montana boy startled at being awakened in the middle of the night fired a shot through his bedroom window and killed the 15-year-old friend who had been knocking and throwing pebbles at his window, police said Monday.